MoazzamFarooqui/MoazzamFarooqui/README.md

 ## About Me

-- BS CSIT student at NED University of Engineering & Technology
+- Studying BS in CSIT at NED University of Engineering & Technology
 - Self-taught in Machine Learning through personal projects and continuous learning
 - Interested in Machine Learning, Data Science, Artificial Intelligence, and Software Development
 - Passionate about building practical applications that solve real-world problems